 My father, as presented previously, was quite the avid reader of L'Amour westerns.
 I do not know if he knew that his brother (my uncle) and L'Amour were friends.
 One way or the other he never mentioned it to me.
 However, what he did mention to me in context to L'Amour, and on more than one occasion, even to the point of showing me book-marked passages and underlined paragraphs attesting to them in his novels, was the Walker Colt, or as it is otherwise known, the Colt Walker.
 The 1847 .44-caliber Colt Walker, nowdays a very expensive and rare weapon, was the largest, heaviest black-powder revolver Colt ever produced --- and they found their way into L'Amour's stories often.

 The reason my father would even bring it up was because as a kid I loved the Colt Walker.
-My Stepmother, or ex-stepmother as the case may be during the time I was visiting L'Amour --- because she and my father had long since divorced --- owned a Walker Colt.
-Even though the pistol was nearly as big as I was, as a young boy I used to run around day after day playing cowboys with it.
-When I mentioned to L'Amour my ex-stepmother owned a Walker Colt and my uncle confirmed both my story and that the pistol was in fact genuine, L'Amour became very interested --- even to the point of wanting to know if it was available.
+My Stepmother, or ex-stepmother as the case may be during the time I was visiting L'Amour --- because she and my father had long since divorced --- owned a Colt Walker.
+Even though the pistol was nearly as big as I was, as a young boy I used to run around day after day playing cowboys with it, sometimes even mixing genres by wielding the colt in one hand and a Buck Rogers disintegrator in the other.
+When I mentioned to L'Amour my ex-stepmother owned a Colt Walker and my uncle confirmed both my story and that the pistol was in fact genuine, L'Amour became very interested --- even to the point of wanting to know if it was available.

 CLINT EASTWOOD AS 'OUTLAW JOSEY WALES,' SHOWN IN ACTION WIELDING TWO COLT WALKERS

 I told L'Amour it had been at least since 1955 that I saw the Colt.
 It was that year her ranch house, for reasons unknown, mysteriously burned to the ground.
 Several days after the fire I was rumaging through the rubble and came across the Colt along with an over-under barrel derringer she always kept with it.
 Both guns seemed to have come through the fire without harm except for the Colt, and only then it was just the wooden pistol grips that were gone, apparently consumed by the fire, otherwise both guns were in pretty good shape.
-I told L'Amour I put the Colt in a pile of other stuff that was being collected out of the rubble and that was the last I saw of it.
+I told L'Amour I put the Colt in a pile of other stuff that was being collected out of the rubble.
+A short time later she gave me the Colt to take to an old time gunsmith I knew.
+When he was done I returned it and that was the last I saw of it.
 I also told him I wasn't even sure if my ex-stepmother still had the gun, but if he was really interested I would check into it.

 Leaping ahead in time here a little bit, it wasn't until sometime in 1974 that I caught up with my stepmother and able to discuss the pistol with her.
 As it was, she still had it, or at least she thought she did.
-After searching through a ton boxes filled with nothing but junk for an hour or two she finally found it, looking exactly the same as it did when I pulled it out of the rubble, burnt off handle grips and all.
+After searching through a ton boxes filled with nothing but junk for an hour or two she finally found it, looking exactly the same as it did when the old time gunsmith returned it, with wooden gun handles from another Colt installed and all.
 Over the years my stepmother had fallen on hard times and when I told her the Colt could be worth several thousands of dollars and that the man who might be interested in it was Louis L'Amour she felt comfortable parting with it.

 Most of the conversations with L'Amour in his home that day, as to be expected, circulated around he and my uncle's early days.
 I did, however, interject a couple of things that caught his fancy.
 One, Virginia City, located in the heart of the Comstock mother lode country and one of the few active 'real' old west mining towns still in existence.
-I had visited it two or three years before and it was still fresh in my memory.(see) Secondly, I knew at one time, for a full year and a half, he had been engaged to marry a woman by the name of Margaret Runyan, a woman who eventually married a fellow author, Carlos Castaneda.
+I had visited it two or three years before and it was still fresh in my memory.(see) Secondly, and I don't recall how subject came up, but a rather long discussion surrounding a major enigma of the old west, Billy the Kid.
+And third, I was privy to the fact that at one time, for a full year and a half, L'Amour had been engaged to marry a woman by the name of Margaret Runyan, a woman who eventually married a fellow author, Carlos Castaneda.
 Two years before our conversation Castaneda's first book, THE TEACHINGS OF DON JUAN: A Yaqui Way of Knowledge was published, a book that took off like wildfire, eventually making Castaneda not only rich and famous, but also thrust his main character in his books, an obscure Yaqui Indian shaman-sorcerer he called Don Juan Matus into the limelight --- with all his powers, insight, and shamanistic abilities.
 When I mentioned Runyan to L'Amour he seemed somewhat setback as to how I was able to conjure up such then little known information because at the time of the Runyan-Castaneda marriage in 1960 it was six years before Castaneda's first book was published --- so, at that stage of his life, for all practical purposes, Castaneda was a nobody.
 Then, by the time Castaneda did get to be a "somebody" some eight years later, Runyan had long been out of the picture, becoming for the most part, a virtual non-entity in things Castaneda the rest of her life.
 I told him both my uncle and I, for different reasons, knew Castaneda.
 L'Amour was flabergasted.
 After that, a good portion of what was left of the afternoon either circulated around or drifted back to Castaneda.
 Until he was told by me and elaborated by my uncle when questioned, L'Amour had no clue, as so many others still have no clue to this day, that my uncle was the Informant that Castaneda and others write about so often as having been the original source for his introductions into the rituals and use of datura, the extremely toxic plant known throughout the desert southwest as jimsonweed that played the primary role into Castaneda's early experiences into other realities --- including, it must be said, his most famous and most oft cited experience where he turned into a crow and flew.